. . . In Troubled Times

 This past week has been extremely difficult for me; it’s been quite painful to process the recent events that have led to the various riots across the nation and the world at large.
 It’s also been difficult to find the right words to say to express the pain we all feel.
 Nevertheless, silence is no better…

 The death of George Floyd is heartbreaking and deeply troubling.
 I have reflected on the circumstances that led to his death and it is completely appalling.
-This deplorable act which has led to several protests across the nation and around the globe is a demonstration that such acts of inequality and brutality are completely acceptable.
+This deplorable act which has led to several protests across the nation and around the globe is a demonstration that such acts of inequality and brutality are completely unacceptable.

 As a church we have already begun to address this atrocious act of injustice; we have been praying throughout this week during our corporate live prayers calling on the Lord to heal our land.
 We are praying for God’s divine intervention in this situation, as well as for Him to intervene in many such acts of injustice that seem to prevail in our nation.
 We know that ultimately God alone can heal our land.